-The complete working of the compiler is divided into several steps which are also known as Compilation Phases.
+The complete working of the compiler is divided into several steps, which are also known as compilation phases.
+These are:

-In the 4th Phase of Compilation, compilers perform the Intermediate Code Generation.
-Here the compiler generates an intermediate code that is closer to the Machine code and platform-independent.
-This intermediate code is converted to the targeted machine code in the 5th and 6th phases of compilation.
+In the 4th Phase of compilation, the compiler performs Intermediate Code Generation.
+Here the compiler generates an intermediate code that is closer to the machine code and platform-independent.
+This intermediate code is converted to the targeted machine code in the 5th and 6th phases of the compilation process.

-The Last Phase of compilation is Target Code Generator, where the compiler converts the intermediate optimized code to targeted machine language so the computer CPU can execute the program.
+In the Code Optimization phase, the compiler optimizes Intermediate Code in such a way that it only consumes fewer resources with better efficiency.
+The last phase of compilation is Target Code Generation, where the compiler converts the intermediate optimized code to targeted machine language code so that the computer (or CPU) can execute the program.

 - The compiler translates the complete source code at once, which makes the code execution fast.

-- The compiler converts the source code program to the targeted computer-executable file, which is always ready to run.
+- It converts the source code program to the targeted computer-executable file, which is always ready to run.

 Disadvantages of Compiler

-- Even for a single change in the program, the complete program needs to recompile.
+- Even for a single change in the program, the complete program needs recompilation.

-- The compiler generally compiles the source code to the targeted platform, which can not be run on another.
+- The compiler generally compiles the source code to the targeted platform, which can not be run on another platform.

 What is an Interpreter?

-An interpreter is also a computer translator program that converts the high-level program code to machine code and executes it line by line simultaneously.
-The approach of the Interpreter code execution process is very similar to a human reading a sentence from a book.
+An interpreter is also a computer translator program that converts high-level program code to machine code and executes it line by line simultaneously.
+The approach of the interpreter code execution process is very similar to a human reading a sentence from a book.